Page Content

 Hao Xie, M.D., Ph.D.

-"The Hematology/Oncology fellowship program has the best clinical training.
+"The Hematology and Medical Oncology fellowship has the best clinical training.
 The fellows have the most autonomy with adequate supervision during the training.
 Upon graduation, they are very well-prepared for clinical practice regardless of type of setting.
 Patient care at Mayo Clinic has the best quality and efficiency in the nation.
 Patient care from different specialties is almost unified.
 The relationship between internists, surgeons, pathologists, and radiologists is extremely collegial.
 The patient is always first in our daily work."

 Medical school: Cleveland Clinic Lerner College of Medicine, Cleveland, Ohio